BetterThanTomorrow/calva/docs/site/reveal.md

 ```

-And then jack-in choosing the Clojure CLI option and then pick the `:reveal` alias.
+And then jack-in choosing the deps.edn option and then pick the `:reveal` alias.

 If you find the font to small you can add a `:jvm-opts` key to make it a little bigger: